skip to primary navigation skip to content

 The college system and its relationship to the Faculty is something that makes the Cambridge experience unique.
 In addition to being admitted to the Faculty of Education every student is admitted to a College.

-For PGCE trainees, the main role of a College is to look after their general welfare, including the provision social amenities.
+For PGCE students, the role of a College is to look after their general welfare, including the provision of social amenities.
 College facilities vary, but typically include a bar, student common rooms (known as Combination Rooms), library, laundry and computing facilities.
-Sports facilities, such as rowing, rugby, football, cricket, athletics, squash, tennis and badminton, are usually available at little or no cost.
-You will be assigned a College tutor, whose role is to help you with any problems outside the responsibility of your academic supervisor, such as personal, welfare or finance issues.
+Sports facilities, such as rowing, rugby, football, cricket, athletics, tennis and badminton, are usually available at little or no cost.
+You will be assigned a College tutor, who will help you with any problems outside the responsibility of your academic supervisor, such as personal, welfare or finance issues.

 For more information about the University and College system see: http://www.cam.ac.uk/about-the-university/how-the-university-and-colleges-work